114g protein

 The meal

-Our BBQ Seitan, salad served with lemons provide 114g Protein, SPC 81 to 100.
-That makes this Strength By Fitness highest ranked plant-based SPC meal.
+Our BBQ Seitan, salad served with lemons, provides 114g of Protein, and a crazy SPC 81 to 100 range.
+That makes this Strength By Fitness highest-ranked plant-based SPC meal.

-Outside of all that protein, and that wickedly high Satiety range our BBQ Seitan Salad with lemons provides plenty of micronutrients, and a delicious taste sensation, ready to make your senses tingle, and keep you full for hours while boosting your health, and fitness, and a waste friendly body composition.
-It is also one of Strength By Fitness meals that finds itself in the lower range of carbohydrates.
+Outside of all that protein, and that wickedly high Satiety range, our BBQ Seitan Salad with lemons provides plenty of micronutrients, and a delicious taste sensation, ready to make your senses tingle, and keep you full for hours while boosting your health, fitness, and a waste-friendly body composition.

 Ingredients